 Day Trips from Benidorm

-Guadalest – The ancient fortress of Castell of Guadalest is perched on the cliffs that loom over the valley below.
+Costa Blanca and Guadalest – get out of the city to tour the Costa Blanca nearby, capture great views of the city’s skyscrapers, and also head to Guadelest, a quaint Valencian town filled with various monuments and perfect for a stroll, photo ops and a bite to eat.
+The ancient fortress of Castell of Guadalest is perched on the cliffs that loom over the valley below.
 The medieval village is incredibly charming with amazing views of the surrounding areas.
 Located just 30 minutes from Benidorm by car, it makes for a great day trip.
+Book tour →

 Visit a Winery – a visit to Enrique Mendoza’s winery is a perfect addition to your Benidorm experience.
 You can take a tour of the winery and finish off with a tasting of six of their wines paired with some meats and cured cheeses.
 The winery is just a 15-minute drive outside of Benidorm.